ssusnea/sds235-hw2/README.txt

 4. communication-analysis-interactive.ipynb, python code used to generate the interactive plot (communication data)
 5. movement-visualizations.qmd, R code used to generate the visualizations for the movement data
 6. Reflection.pdf, a pdf file with our reflection on the assignment
+7. interactive_movement1.mov, a short video demonstrating the interactivity of the visualization
+8. interactive_movement2.mov, a short video demonstrating the interactivity of the visualization

 Instructions:
 Please place all submitted files in the same directory as the hw02-data folder so that the codes can be run